Research and Education in Computational Science and Engineering: Challenges and Opportunities in CSE Research

 {\bf Approximation: simplified, surrogate, and reduced models.} A significant body of CSE research concerns the conception, analysis, scalable implementation, and application of approximation methods.
 These methods introduce systematic approximations to the computational model of the system at hand---thus reducing the computational cost of solving the model, while at the same time effecting rigorous control of the resulting error.
 While computational efficiency is important in all applications, it is a critical consideration in two particular settings.
 First is the \emph{real-time} setting, which translates into (often severe) constraints on analysis time, and sometimes also constraints on memory and bandwidth.
 Real-time applications span many fields, such as process control, aircraft onboard decision-making, and visualization.
 Second is the \emph{many-query} setting, in which an analysis (i.e., a forward simulation) must be conducted many times.
 Examples of many-query applications include optimization, uncertainty quantification, parameter studies, and inverse problems.

 Approximation methods can take many forms.
 The power of multilevel approximations, such as hierarchies of spatial discretizations in a multigrid solver, has long been recognized as an elegant means for exploiting the mathematical structure of the problem and thus obtaining computational speedups.
 More recently, multilevel approximations have been shown to have similar benefits in uncertainty quantification, such as through the multilevel Monte Carlo method.
 Another class of approximation methods seeks to approximate the high-fidelity model of interest by deriving a surrogate model.
 This surrogate model may take many forms---by applying simplifying physical assumptions, through data-fit regression and interpolation approaches, or via projection of the high-fidelity model onto a low-dimensional subspace.
 Projection-based model reduction has become a widely used tool, particularly for generating efficient low-cost approximations of systems resulting from parameterized PDEs.
 Data-driven surrogate models, often drawing on the tools of machine learning, are also starting to see wider development within the CSE community.
+In the context of sampling and integration, Quasi-Monte Carlo methods are explored as alternatives to Monte Carlo methods for high-dimensional problems.
 With the drive toward CSE applications of increasing complexity, ensuring the computational tractability of CSE methods and algorithms is becoming increasingly important but also increasingly more challenging.
-In this regard, an important area of future research extends rigorous approximation methods to problems with high dimensionality and with challenging nonlinear and multiphysics behavior. \pdfoutput=1
+In this regard, an important area of future research involves extending rigorous approximation methods to problems with high dimensionality and with challenging nonlinear and multiphysics behavior.

 {\bf Randomized algorithms.} The field of design and analysis of scalable randomized algorithms is experiencing rapid growth.
 In the context of science and engineering problems, randomized algorithms find applications in the numerical solution of PDEs, model reduction, optimization, inverse problems, UQ, machine learning, and network science.